sky54000/Docker_Blih/README.md

 This command push all files in `project` to Epitech.

-Before using this command clone your repository move the `.git` to your actual project.
+Before using this command clone your repository move the `.git` to your actual `project`.
-`git add` and `git commit`, resolve conflicts and then you can add all the project (with `.git`) to the folder `project/`.
+Commands `git add` and `git commit` are not handle by the script.
+You have to resolve conflicts and then you can add all the project (with `.git`) to the folder `project/`.

 you can now run the push.